huntdatacenter/docs/docs/do-science/getting-started/2-configure-vpn.md

 **NTNU users**: Windows users from NTNU can install OpenVPN community edition using NTNU Software Center even without administrative rights.

   ::: warning
-  **You will need administrative rights on your local machine to successfully install OpenVPN.**
+  **You will need administrative rights on your local computer to successfully install OpenVPN.**

-Click on the link below if you do not hold administrative rights on your local machine, or don't know if you have such rights.
+Click on the link below if you do not hold administrative rights on your local computer, or don't know if you have such rights.

   ::: details Installing OpenVPN without administrative rights

-You can check if you have administrative rights on your local machine by running **`net localgroup "Administrators"`** in a [command prompt](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) and see if your username is listed.
+You can check if you have administrative rights on your local computer by running **`net localgroup "Administrators"`** in a [command prompt](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) and see if your username is listed.

-**Request assistance from your local IT personnel if you do not hold administrative rights on your local machine and request that they:**
+**Request assistance from your local IT personnel if you do not hold administrative rights on your local computer and request that they:**

 (1) assist you in the OpenVPN installation, or

-(2) grant you administrative rights on your local machine so you can install OpenVPN yourself.
+(2) grant you administrative rights on your local computer so you can install OpenVPN yourself.

 For simplicity, we have outlined the steps they need to perform below which you can attach to your request.